-The fortress of Bran was first mentioned in the 14th century, but an older construction most likely existed in the same location before the new one was built.
-Placed on a strategic location, at the border of Transylvania with Southern Romania, the fortress controlled the commercial route that linked the two historical provinces, but also the Ottoman Empire with Central and Western Europe.
+The fortress of Bran was first mentioned in the 14th century, but an older construction most likely existed in the same location.
+Enjoying a strategic location, at the border of Transylvania with Southern Romania, the fortress controlled the commercial route that linked the two historical provinces, but also the Ottoman Empire with Central and Western Europe.
 Considering the risk of attacks over the commercial convoys, but also the constant threat of the Ottoman Empire, the fortress was destined to serve a military function besides its border point role.

 Built between 1377 and 1382 by the local Saxons after King Louis I of Anjou granted them this right, the fortress remained for long periods of time under the control of the city of Brasov with a few major exceptions.
-One of these cases is in the early 1400s when Mircea the Old, the prince of Southern Romania and the grandfather of future prince Vlad the Impaler, gets the right to use the fortress in order to support his anti-Ottoman crusades.
-His grandson is, nonetheless, less keen on continuing granting the merchants from Brasov commercial privileges.
-Vlad the Impaler attacks Brasov and kills many Saxon merchants who in return started a strong defamation campaign, comparing him to the devil.
+One of these cases in the early 1400s when Mircea the Old, the prince of Southern Romania and the grandfather of future Prince Vlad the Impaler, got the right to use the fortress in order to support his anti-Ottoman crusades.
+His grandson was, nonetheless, less keen on continuing granting the merchants from Brasov commercial privileges.
+Vlad the Impaler attacked Brasov and killed many Saxon merchants who in return started a strong defamation campaign, comparing him to the devil.

-The fortress remains in the possession of the city of Brasov for the following centuries, but its military role gradually becomes less important, and in the last century until 1920 it’s more of an administrative building.
-Partially ruined, the fortress is offered as a gift to Queen Maria for her key role in the Great Union from 1918.
-She restored the old citadel, transforming it into one of her favorite royal residences.
+The fortress remained in the possession of the city of Brasov for the following centuries, but its military role gradually became less important, and until 1920 it was an administrative building.
+Partially ruined, the fortress was offered as a gift to Queen Maria for her key role in the Great Union from 1918.
+She restored the old fortress, transforming it into one of her favorite royal residences.

 Royal times at Bran Castle

-Extremely talented and very keen of architecture and decorations, Queen Maria worked with Karel Liman, the chief architect from Peles Castle, to transform the fortress into a true royal castle.
+Extremely talented and very passionate about architecture and decorations, Queen Maria worked with Karel Liman, the chief architect from Peles Castle, to transform the fortress into a true royal castle.
 Built partially on a rock, with an irregular architecture, the medieval fortresses left, however, little space for ample remodeling.
 Modern facilities like telephone lines, tap water, electricity and an elevator were installed.
 The Queen prepared an ample apartment for herself and one for King Ferdinand as well as for her youngest children, Prince Nicolae and Princess Ileana.
-In the vast garden, she added a Tea House, various traditional houses and even a small wooden church also received as a gift from a village in Transylvania.
+In the vast garden, she had built a Tea House and various traditional houses.
+A small wooden church received as a gift from a village in Transylvania was also brought here.

-After the Queen’s death in 1938, the castle is inherited by her favorite daughter, Princess Ileana, who lived here with the family after 1940 until the communists forced her to leave the country in 1947.
-During the Second World War she builds a hospital here where she took care of the war victims just like her mother did 30 years before.
-The heart of Queen Maria, buried in the small church from Balcic Castle, was brought to Bran in 1940 where it remained protected in a rock chapel for decades.
+After the Queen’s death in 1938, the castle was inherited by her favorite daughter, Princess Ileana.
+She lived here with her family until the end of 1947 when the communists forced her to leave the country.
+During the Second World War, she built a hospital here where she took care of war victims just like her mother did 30 years before.

 Where to stay